Escalante Grand Staircase UT 4/23-27/2025

 Poop kit

 QiWiz Original Trowel, along with Dr Bronner’s soap, which is listed separately.
-I use the PCT bidet method for cleaning up.
-I may add toilet paper if I expect to use many pit toilets on trail.
+I prefer the PCT bidet method for cleaning up.
+I will also bring toilet paper if I expect to use in pit toilets on trail.
+Nature has its own timing!

 g1